 There are many reasons a newborn may need to be admitted to the neonatal intensive care unit (NICU).
 Some babies require days or weeks of intensive care.
 During the neonatal period, babies are very fragile and must be closely monitored and carefully treated.
 Even slight missteps in a baby’s medical care can have major effects on the baby’s health and cause permanent brain damage.
-Some babies are admitted to the NICU because they experienced birth asphyxia (a lack of oxygen to the brain during or near the time of delivery), which often causes seizures and neonatal encephalopathy or hypoxic ischemic encephalopathy (HIE).
-If babies with HIE are not properly cared for or treated, the brain damage can get worse and a baby may be left with cerebral palsy.
-Some babies are admitted to the NICU due to prematurity and/or because they are having trouble breathing.
-These fragile babies must be carefully monitored and treated.
-If the medical team fails to do this, the baby can end up with permanent brain injury and conditions such as HIE, periventricular leukomalacia (PVL), sepsis, meningitis, cerebral palsy, seizure disorders, intellectual disabilities and developmental delays.
 Common areas of negligence in the NICU are listed below.

 Common NICU Errors

-NICU errors refer to NICU staffs’ failure to properly carry out a particular technique or procedure correctly and/or in a timely fashion.
-NICU errors can include failures in diagnosing and treating problems related to the following areas:
+NICU errors can involve failure to properly carry out a particular technique or procedure and/or failure to act in a timely fashion.
+Medical professionals may fail to diagnose or treat problems related to the following areas:

 - Oxygenating and ventilating the baby (including overventilation injuries caused by the breathing machine)